instructor-ai/instructor/docs/blog/posts/chain-of-density.md

 # Better Summaries by Finetuning Chain of Density

-> Discover how to distil an interative method like chain of Chain Of Density into a single finetune.
+> Discover how to distil an iterative method like chain of Chain Of Density into a single finetune.

 In this article, we'll guide you through implementing the original Chain of Density method using Instructor, then show how to distile a GPT 3.5 model to match GPT-4's iterative summarization capabilities.
 Using these methods were able to decrease latency by 20x, reduce costs by 50x and maintain entity density.